-The EU Regional Office offers support for career development and provides information on other funding opportunities such as third-party funding.
+The EU Regional Office offers support for career development and provides information on other supporting opportunities such as third-party funding.

 Since 1969 the Max Planck Society supports particularly talented young scientists by means of fixed-term Max Planck Research Groups.
 There is a great deal of competition for the position of head of these groups, as they allow the young researchers selected from the international competition to lay the foundations for a successful scientific career on the basis of a limited, but secure budget in the first phase of their independent research activities.

 From 2018, up to ten Lise Meitner Groups per year will be advertised to recruit and promote exceptionally qualified female scientists as part of this new excellence program.